11chens/11chens/README.md

-- 👋 Hi, I’m @11chens
+Hi, I’m @11chens
-- 👀 I’m interested in deep learning,FPGA.
+I’m interested in deep learning,FPGA-based designs.
-- 🌱 I’m currently learning FPGA,ASIC.
-- 💞️ I’m looking to collaborate on ASIC and FPGA -based designs

 <br>qq:1902739745</br>
-I like to watch detective Conan✨✨.

 <!---
 11chens/11chens is a  special  repository because its `README.md` (this file) appears on your GitHub profile.